-The DHS claims that "the accuracy of information obtained or introduced occasionally may be unclear, or the information may not be strictly relevant or necessary to a specific investigation."
-The DHS also notes, that "it is appropriate to retain all information that may aid in establishing patterns of unlawful activity."
-The mere fact that accuracy may not be clear on the face of information is no reason for the DHS to absolve itself of its Privacy Act obligations.
+The DHS claims that "the accuracy of information obtained or introduced occasionally may be unclear, or the information may not be strictly relevant or necessary to a specific investigation."47 The DHS also notes, that "it is appropriate to retain all information that may aid in establishing patterns of unlawful activity."48 The mere fact that accuracy may not be clear on the face of the information is not a reason for the DHS to completely absolve itself of its Privacy Act obligations.

 A blanket exemption from § 552a(e)(1) requirements would allow the records to contain information unrelated to any purpose of the DHS.
 Furthermore, in assessing the necessity and relevance of records kept in a system, the nature of the system would be taken into account.
-Any facts in the system that may be helpful to the DHS in a particular investigation would hopefully be relevant and necessary to the investigation at some stage, and thus in compliance with the Privacy Act.
-As investigations proceed, information can be added or removed from the system as it becomes more or less relevant and necessary.
-Therefore, the DHS should not exempt this system of records from the relevance and necessity requirements, diminishing accountability and heightening the risk of misuse of the data on citizens and lawful permanent residents.
+Any facts in the system that may be helpful to the DHS in a particular investigation would hopefully be relevant and necessary to the investigation at some stage, and thus in compliance with the